Left to Right: Muhammad Ali Jinnah (Founder of Pakistan) - Mr Asif Ali Zardari (President) - Mr Yousaf Raza Gilani(Prime Minister)

 The official name is "The Islamic Republic of Pakistan".
-A country with 150 million people (97% Muslims) is located in South Asia and borders India, Iran, Afghanistan, China and the Arabian Sea.
+A country with 200 million people (97% Muslims) is located in South Asia and borders India, Iran, Afghanistan, China and the Arabian Sea.
 Population wise it is the sixth most populous country in the world, while in the community of Islamic countries it ranks second after Indonesia.
 An important member of the OIC, SAARC and ECO.
 Pakistan is also one of the few declared nuclear weapons states.

 Pakistan is a federal republic with a semi-presidential

-(North West Frontier Province) in addition to the Federally Administered Tribal
+(former the NWFP or the North West Frontier Province) in addition to the Federally Administered Tribal

 Areas and the Federal Capital Territory.
 Pakistan also exercises de facto